turingschool/backend-curriculum-site/module1/projects/night_writer.markdown

 ## Evaluation Rubric

-The project will be assessed with the following rubric:
+The project will be assessed with the following guidelines:

+* 4: Above expectations
+* 3: Meets expectations
+* 2: Below expectations
+* 1: Well-below expectations

 ### 1. Ruby Syntax & Style

-* 4:  Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring
-* 3:  Application shows strong effort towards organization, content, and refactoring
-* 2:  Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring
-* 1:  Application generates syntax error or crashes during execution
+Expectations:

+- [ ] Applies appropriate attribute encapsulation

+- [ ] Developer creates instance and local variables appropriately

+- [ ] Naming follows convention (is idiomatic)

+- [ ] Ruby methods used are logical and readable

+- [ ] Developer implements appropriate enumerable methods (#each is used sparingly)

+- [ ] Code is indented properly

+- [ ] Code does not exceed 80 characters per line

+* 4: Above expectations
+* 3: Meets expectations
+* 2: Below expectations
+* 1: Well-below expectations

 ### 2. Breaking Logic into Components

-* 4: Application always breaks concepts into classes and methods which encapsulate functionality.
-* 3: Application consistently breaks concepts into classes and methods which have appropriate scope and responsibilities (SRP).
-* 2: Application makes use of some classes, but the divisions or encapsulation are unclear.
-* 1: Application makes use of just a few huge methods to control the bulk of the functionality.
+Expectations:

+- [ ] Code is effectively broken into methods & classes

+- [ ] Developer writes methods less than 8 lines

+- [ ] No more than 3 methods break the principle of SRP

+* 4: Above expectations
+* 3: Meets expectations
+* 2: Below expectations
+* 1: Well-below expectations

 ### 3. Test-Driven Development

-* 4: Application is broken into components which are well tested in both isolation and integration using appropriate data
-* 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality
-* 2: Application makes use of tests, but the coverage is insufficient
-* 1: Application does not demonstrate use of TDD, or an insufficient number of tests.
+Expectations:

+- [ ] Each method is tested

+- [ ] Tests implement Ruby syntax & style

+- [ ] Balances unit and integration tests

+- [ ] Evidence of edge cases are testing

+* 4: Above expectations
+* 3: Meets expectations
+* 2: Below expectations
+* 1: Well-below expectations

-### 4. Functional Expectations
+### 4. Functionality

-* 4: Application meets all requirements, and implements one extension properly.
+Expectations:

-* 3: Application meets all requirements as laid out per the specification.
+- [ ] Application meets all requirements (extension not req'd)

-* 2: Application runs, but does not work properly, or does not meet specifications.
+* 4: Above expectations
+* 3: Meets expectations
+* 2: Below expectations
-* 1: Application does not run, crashes on start.
+* 1: Well-below expectations